 “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 William Morris

 Is your home an intimate sanctuary wreaking of style and comfort?
 Or is it more like an episode of Hoarders?
-You probably fall somewhere between a solid attempt at your Pinterest home decor dream board, and sentimental packrat status.
+You probably fall somewhere between a solid attempt at your Pinterest home decor dream board, and sentimental packrat.
 You’re not alone.

 Happiness starts at home.
 Instead of excessively cleaning, organizing, and reorganizing the hodgepodge, how about tossing it?
 Want less maintenance and more free time?
 Decluttering is the solution.

 Below, I share a few tips for beginning a minimalist journey at home.
 Take this opportunity to clear out the clutter and start fresh.
 Renew or reinvent your living space.
 Identify what is essential, and ditch the rest.